taewookim02/todos/README.md

 ## Todos:

 1. Add Todo details
-   - date
+   - duedate
    - priority
-   - ...
+   - details
-2. Clicking on todo item should open a modal
+   2. Add more values in model
-3. Add modal overlay
+   3. ...
    4. Populate values of modal

 ## Use case scenarios